 What it means

-An operating cadence is the weekly and monthly rhythm of reviews, decisions, and reporting that converts strategy into shipped work.
-In marketing, it defines what gets inspected, who decides, what changes, and how the next sprint is committed.
-Most under-performing marketing teams do not lack strategy; they lack the marketing cadence that carries that strategy into the next meeting, the next campaign, and the next customer conversation.
+An operating cadence is the weekly and monthly rhythm of reviews, decisions, and reporting that turns strategy into shipped work.
+In marketing, it defines what gets inspected, who decides, what changes, and how the next sprint gets committed.
+Most under-performing marketing teams do not lack strategy.
+They lack the rhythm that carries that strategy into the next meeting, the next campaign, and the next customer conversation.

 Weekly rhythm